sanaya-bhardwaj/ContactHub-Contact_management_system/README.md

 **Purpose:** The Contact Service is focused on managing contact-related data.
 It handles the creation, retrieval, modification, and deletion of contact records.

+**Functionalities:**

+**Create Contact:** Allows users to add new contact records.

+**Retrieve Contact:** Fetches contact information based on user requests.

+**Update Contact:** Enables users to modify existing contact details.

+**Delete Contact:** Removes contact records as requested by users.

+**How It Works:** When a client needs to perform operations on contacts, the API Gateway routes the request to the Contact Service.
+The Contact Service processes the request and returns the relevant data or updates.